PennyLaneAI/pennylane/doc/code/qml_hf.rst

 qml.hf
 ======

-This module provides the functionality to perform differentiable Hartree-Fock calculations and construct molecular Hamiltonians that can be differentiated with respect to nuclear coordinates and basis set parameters.
+This module provides the functionality to perform differentiable Hartree-Fock (HF) calculations and construct molecular Hamiltonians that can be differentiated with respect to nuclear coordinates and basis set parameters.